Delightful Adventures

 I highly recommend that you only use fresh strawberries because they will give you the best flavour and texture AND result in better muffins, overall.

-To get the best possible result, thaw your strawberries completely on paper towels, pat away all extra moisture (this is important because any extra moisture can mess up the recipe!), and then chop as shown below.
+To get the best possible result, thaw your strawberries completely on paper towels, pat away all extra moisture (this is important because any extra moisture can mess up the recipe!), and then chop as described and shown above.

 But again, fresh strawberries are best for this recipe.